Map meaningful places in your community

 3. For Blank survey, click Get started.

-Before you start adding questions, you'll name the survey and add some information for people taking the survey.
+A new survey is created.
+Before you start adding questions, you'll name the survey and add information for people taking the survey.

 4. On the ribbon, click the Edit survey info button.